hi0ki/hi0ki/README.md

 <div align="center">

 # 💫 About Me
 Hey there!
-I'm **El Mehdi El Ansary** - a 20-year-old code enthusiast at 1337 school in Morocco, diving deep into the world of computer science.
+I'm **El Mehdi El Ansary** - a student at 1337 school in Morocco, I'm focused on the study and practice of computer science.

 [![eel-ansa's 42 stats](https://badge.mediaplus.ma/landscapes/eel-ansa)](https://github.com/oakoudad/badge42)